swaznil/drawxd/README.md

 - Infinite Canvas
 - Free hand pencil and custom shapes
-- Multiple selection options and group movements
+- Multiple selection and group movement
+- Pressure-aware stylus input
 - Keyboard shortcuts
-- Dark and Light theme
+- Dark and light themes
-- Customizable canvas background color
+- Custom canvas background
-- Custom Drawing color, Opacity and Stroke Width
+- Drawing color, opacity, and stroke width controls
+- Automatic local saves
+- Editable project import and export
+- PNG, JPEG, and WebP image export
 - Custom rendering engine

 ## How It Works

-A custom object based rendering engine was built for drawxd.
-It uses React and HTML Canvas API.
+DrawxD uses React and the HTML Canvas API with a custom object based rendering engine.

-The code base is modular and seperated into different section each or creating shapes, rendering, camera control, shortcuts, grids and many more.
+The engine keeps React canvas state and rendering in `Canvas.jsx`, pointer and keyboard behavior in `canvasEvents.js`, shared settings in `constants.js`, and save/export helpers in `project.js`.

 ## Tech Stack